-Resident's rights to visitation are waived and indoor and outdoor visitation shall be permitted only in accordance with this waiver.
+Resident's rights to visitation are waived and indoor visitation shall be permitted only in accordance with this waiver.
 Visitation shall also be limited or modified as described below.
+Visitation limitations and modifications shall apply to all visitors, including, support persons, unless otherwise specified.

-During the time when regular visitation is limited, facilities shall make arrangements for alternative visitation (see Virtual Visitation and Exceptions to Visitation Waiver sections below).
+During the time when regular visitation is limited, facilities shall make arrangements for alternative visitation (see Virtual Visitation and Outdoor Visitation sections below).
 Visits and communications as described in this waiver shall allow for private and/or confidential communications.